TxRx-Project/txrx-consumer/README.md

 ### ConsumeItem

 This type defines the items to be consumed from the stream.
-Once gathered, the worker will parse the intricate structure into this rather simple structureL
+Once gathered, the worker will parse the intricate structure into this rather simple structure.

 - **stream** - the name of the stream this item came from
 - **id** - id of the item within its stream